Video Game Review: Assassin’s Creed Rogue Remastered

 No one’s gonna argue that the series’ controls at the stage were great, but they are what they are, and since Rogue will most likely appeal as a missed release to AC fans, there should be a certain comfort in that — particularly for fans of the series’ naval battles.

 As Rogue came late in the PS3/Xbox 360 cycle, its graphics are natively a tad bit better than the earlier entries in the series.
-If you put a side-by-side comparison with the original game and this remastered version, however, you’re not going to see much of a difference other than slightly more detail in the lighting and environment effects.
+If you did a side-by-side comparison with the original game and this remastered version, however, you’re not going to see much of a difference other than slightly more detail in the lighting and environment effects.

-As the game takes place in many of the similar colonial-America geography as Assassin’s Creed 3, the overall visuals are fairly reminiscent of that game, though it does extend further north to icy arctic environments (an area where you can see the snow effects are markedly improved over the original game).
+As the game takes place in much of the similar colonial-America geography as Assassin’s Creed 3, the overall visuals are fairly reminiscent of that game, though it does extend further north to icy arctic environments (an area where you can see the snow effects are markedly improved over the original game).

 Rogue is both familiar and different for the Assassin’s Creed series.
 It feels like the game you played for more than five years, and it has elements similar to Black Flag and Assassin’s Creed 3 — most notably, the naval battles, which have been such a series highlight that Ubisoft is giving it its own spinoff game.